 Portfolio manager’s Letter July 2007

 On Saturday, June 16, the Wall Street Journal ran a story about the effect of the buyout bubble on corporate income tax receipts.
-Toward the end of the article the author gave a couple examples of the leverage involved in these buyouts.
+Toward the end of the article the author gave a couple examples of the leverage involved in these leveraged buyouts.

 So with a little leverage we have transformed a profitable company into a tax shelter.
 A $1.3 billion profit plus a little leveraged Hocus Pocus = a $500 million loss.
-Such is the magic of the private equity buyout.
+Such is the magic of the private equity leveraged buyouts.
 Of course it is unimportant that some or all of the $20 billion may find it way into the pockets of managers and limited partners of the two hedge funds involved.
 Nor is it material that all it will take to topple some of these overleveraged balance sheets is a brisk wind.

 The author’s next example deals with our old friend First Data.